 Dr. Mochamad Indrawan

-Mochamad Indrawan has academic and practical backgrounds in ecology, nature conservation, and sustainable development.
-He graduate from Biology, Faculty of Mathematics and Science, University of Indonesia.
-He had master degree from University of Aberdeen, and finished his Doctoral from University of Indonesia with topic of dissertation “Island of biogeography and biology conservation in Togean Island.
-Since 1991 he do the long term research in Banggai and Togean, Sulawesi Tengah.
+“Didi” Mochamad Indrawan has academic and practical backgrounds in ecology, nature conservation, and sustainable development.
+Having graduated from Dept of Biology, Faculty of Mathematics and Sciences, Universitas Indonesia, Pak Didi went on to obtain an MSc in Ecology from University of Aberdeen, and his Doctoral from Universitas Indonesia with the dissertation topic “Island biogeography and biology conservation in Togean Island, Central Sulawesi”.

 |2016||Policy Forum Article: Mitigating Tensions over Land Conversion in Papua, Indonesia|